Hey everybody, and welcome to PT Pioneer. This is your one-stop-shop for career reviews and guidance in health and fitness.

 Both have their merits and different methods of execution.

 Next, you’ll need a methodology behind assessing your clients’ needs.
-An initial consultation is necessary to get to the crux of what a client is seeking.
+An initial consultation is necessary to understand the crux of a client is seeking.

 Typical client profiles include: